1lyasam/1lyasam.github.io/_posts/2023-02-20-Sweet-cidr.md

 ### Intro

-The small tool that I'm going to introduce here, helped me to significantly reduce the time wasted on nmap scanning when doing a white-box AWS network pentest\security assessment.
+The small tool which I built and going to introduce here, helped me to significantly reduce the time wasted on nmap scanning when doing a white-box AWS network pentest\security assessment.
 The trick is to combine data collected from AWS SDK together with nmap scanning.

 ### Background Story
 When doing a white-box AWS cloud network pentest on a large cloud environment, The first task that you are dealing with is enumeration.
 You will need to understand and enumerate which ports are open on which IP addresses.
-Or in other words “With whom can I communicate from my current position”.
+Or in other words “With whom can I communicate from my current position and how”.
 You can start by Nmap scanning the 24 CIDR of your current IP.
 This might be a good starting point for you and chances are good that some low hanging fruits will come up with the scan results.
 But since as a security consultant\engineer your task is to cover as many vulnerabilities as possible on a wide attack surface that might be not sufficient.
 Suppose that you are dealing with the following situation in AWS cloud :
 1. There are 2 VPCs 10.0.0.0/16 and 10.2.0.0/16.